Terms and Conditions of Sale

-6.5 Ticket Levy – A 7.5% ticket levy is applied to ticket purchases made through Box Office.
-The fee of 7.5% is charged per transaction on all purchases made via phone, online or from the Box Office and is in-line with current industry practice for theatres and venues.
+6.5 Ticket Levy – A 10% ticket levy is applied to ticket purchases made for live events, 50pence nominal levy for cinema events through Box Office.
+The fee of 10% or 50pence is charged per transaction on all purchases made via phone, online or from the Box Office and is in-line with current industry practice for theatres and venues.
 The ticket levy ensures that our attendees can book tickets in the most efficient way possible.

 6.6 What is a Ticket Levy?
 A ticket levy is charged on the transaction regardless of the quantity of tickets being purchased.
 This fee helps to helps us cover the costs of printing the tickets and technology costs.